Prince Harry settles suit with Murdoch media after apology – DW – 01/22/2025

 Rupert Murdoch is an Australian-born US media mogul who owns outlets around the world, including The Times in the UK, the Wall Street Journal and Fox News Channel in the US.
 Murdoch has conservative views and his outlets are known for leaning to the right.

-NGN attorney Anthony Hudson said the apology to Harry was "for the phone hacking, surveillance and misue of private information by journalists and private investigators instructed by them."
+NGN attorney Anthony Hudson said the apology to Harry was "for the phone hacking, surveillance and misuse of private information by journalists and private investigators instructed by them at the News of the World."

 NGN also said it offers a "full unequivocal apology to Lord Watson for the unwarranted intrusion carried out into his private life during his time in Government by the News of the World during the period 2009-2011."